tarantool/doc/doc/tooling/tcm/tcm_integrity_check.rst

 This mechanism allows TCM to:

-* Allows updating the configuration with integrity check support.
+* Update the configuration with integrity check support.
 * Detect unauthorized changes in centralized configuration.

 ..  _tcm_integrity_check_configure: